ALRW/dayAsADev/courseSections/section14.md

 [Khan Academy](https://www.khanacademy.org/)

-Some good basic and intermediate courses on webdevelopment that focus primarily on HTML, CSS and JavaScript.
+Some good basic and intermediate courses on web development that focus primarily on HTML, CSS and JavaScript.

 [Udemy](https://www.udemy.com/)